Konamiman/Z280TechnicalManual/6-Interrupts_And_Traps.md

 ### 6.3.8 Breakpoint-on-Halt Trap

-The Breakpoint-on-Halt trap occurs if a Halt instruction is encountered while the Breakpoint- on-Halt Enable bit in the MSR is set to 1.
+The Breakpoint-on-Halt trap occurs if a Halt instruction is encountered while the Breakpoint-on-Halt Enable bit in the MSR is set to 1.
 The following information is saved on the system stack when processing a Breakpoint-on-Halt trap: the address of the Halt instruction and the MSR (in that order).

-The Breakpoint-on-Halt trap provided a breakpoint facility that is useful in debugging environments in which breakpoints on instruction boundaries are desired.
+The Breakpoint-on-Halt trap provides a breakpoint facility that is useful in debugging environments in which breakpoints on instruction boundaries are desired.

 The trap types and the status saved during the processing of each trap are summarized in Table 6-3.